qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_specifying_types.rst

 ^^^^^^^^^

-The ``enum-type`` node maps the given enum from C++ to the target language, and it is a child of the :ref:`typesystem` node.
+The ``enum-type`` node maps the given enum from C++ to the target language, and it is a child of the :ref:`typesystem_details` node.
 Use :ref:`reject-enum-value` child nodes to reject values.

 .. code-block:: xml